JasperBernaers/JasperBernaers/README.md

 - ✍ You will find my blog at https://JasperBernaers.com where I share my ideas of Modern Workplace.
 - 💯 Also feel free to read my blogs on https://www.linkedin.com/in/jasperbernaers/detail/recent-activity/posts/
 - 🤖 Find me on Twitter https://twitter.com/Jasper_be
+- 😍 Community Hero #229 of 550 Community Heroes have contributed materially by organizing meetups or conferences or by sharing content and being an active member of the community!
+- 📙 Content Hero #106 of 250 Content Heroes share valuable knowledge at conferences, meetings or other events.
+Recipients of this awards have created original content sample code or learning resources and documented and shared their experiences and lessons to help others to build on Azure.

 <h4>LATEST BLOGPOSTS<h4>
 <ul>